#BoycottDabur: Why a Tagore poem in an India-Bangladesh World Cup ad has outraged Bengalis

 By the time this article was published on Tuesday afternoon, a Charge.org petition had been been launched to demand an apology from the company.

 Stung by the criticism, Dabur has taken down the ad.
-Scroll.in has written to Dabur asking for its point of view.
-This article will be updated if it responds.
+In an email to Scroll.in, the company apologised for the ad:

+“Dabur Red Paste’s #SabkoChabaJaayenge campaign series was planned around the ongoing Cricket World Cup 2019 as a fun-filled way of reaching out to crores of cricket fans in the country.
+Since the airing of the latest India Vs Bangladesh ad in the series, we have received some comments from people in the digital space who felt that it hurt their cultural sentiments.
+It has since been withdrawn and we sincerely apologise if we have unintentionally hurt anybody’s sentiments.”

 This is not the first time a jingoistic ad around the 2019 cricket World Cup has created controversy.
-A Star Sports’s advertisement which potrayed India as the father of Pakistan and Bangladesh before the June 16 India-Pakistan Word Cup game was seen as an attempt to stoke aggression.
+A Star Sports’s advertisement which portayed India as the father of Pakistan and Bangladesh before the June 16 India-Pakistan Word Cup game was seen as an attempt to stoke aggression.